thinc-org/cugetreg/README.md

 ## The beginning of CU Get Reg

-    "Which GenEd course do I enroll this semester?"
+    "Which GenEd courses should I enroll this semester?"

     "Will this GenEd course conflict with my compulsary courses?"